bhnascar/Karaage/README.md

 # Karaage
-Project for CS210A/B. Prototype level editor built using Unreal Engine 4, in partnership with Epic Games.
+Project for CS210A/B. Virtual-reality level editor built using Unreal Engine 4, in partnership with Epic Games.
 Please check out our project home site at www.karaage.io.

 This project is no longer in active development.